samrathareddy/Streaming-Data-Pipeline-with-Kafka-and-Spark/README.md

-# 🚀 Enhanced Data Pipeline – by Samratha Reddy
+# 🚀 Streaming Data Pipeline with Kafka and Spark – by Samratha Reddy

 This is a **production-grade, personalized data pipeline project** built by **Samratha Reddy** for professional showcase and deployment.
 It has been customized to suit real-world scenarios in **batch and streaming data processing**, leveraging modern tools such as **Apache Spark, Kafka, Airflow, PostgreSQL, MinIO**, and more.